 Secondly, you speak of being embarrassed... and I'm guessing that this embarrassment is partly due to your fear of being judged by others in your social circle, more than simply learning that he's not interested in any romantic relationship.
 If you do not have any shame around your choices, and do not fear rejection and criticism by your social circle then you would most likely realise if he is not interested, that it would simply be a matter of preference.
 Further than this, he may well like you well enough, but may also be facing the same issues of rejection, judgement and/or second class citizenship and be unwilling to accept these in his life.
 His life, his choice.

 It would also be easier if your community knew about your choice to open your marriage before you made a move.
-But in order to do this, you might think about equipping yourself with statistics and information for the backlash you may face, all the while properly understanding and believing that monogamy is just a valid a choice as polyamory, and that your open relationship will be perceived by others as threatening to the ‘rightness’ of their choices.
+But in order to do this, you might think about equipping yourself with statistics and information for the backlash you may face––even though monogamy is just a valid a choice as polyamory.
+Your open relationship will be perceived by others as threatening to the 'rightness' of their choices.
 These are battles that almost all of us who choose any kind of non-monogamy may have had to face at some point.
-The go to guide is More Than Two by Veaux and Rickert.
-I highly recommend it, although some have suggested (and I agree) that there is a space for a more intersectional work on the subject.

 You may also fear embarrassment at a personal level.
 Why?
 Because you have made yourself vulnerable and we are both hard wired and conditioned to fear vulnerability.
 Luckily we have a rational mind which can help us overcome this fear.
 The survival mechanisms of our ancestors are not always rational in modern life.
 So you may choose to see vulnerability not a weakness, but as a strength.
 I recommend catching Brene Brown's work on vulnerability which will help you reframe this.